 Note: SwiftKanban allows defining of a parent-child relationship between different card types.
 This can be useful in situations where a larger (or parent) cards needs to be broken down into several smaller (or child) cards for better planning and execution.
 This entire Card Hierarchy approach in SwiftKanban is through a highly visual interface that enables linking new child cards and existing cards to parent cards.

 Previously, the user, who is not a team-member on a board, could not view the card details of that board in the card hierarchy.

-Now, the same user can view the ID, title, board name and current queue of a card of that board, displayed in the Linked Cards section, provided the Show a non-team member basic details of card in hierarchy check box is selected in the Admin > Settings > Preference page.
+Now, the same user can view the ID, title, board name and current column of a card of that board, displayed in the Linked Cards section, provided the Show a non-team member basic details of card in hierarchy check box is selected in the Admin > Settings > Admin Policy page.